saintsal/daoistry/content/mindsets/permissionless.md

 This leads to talented people leaving the DAO, and difficulty for new people to see how they can plug in usefully.
 That talent needs more Actiocracy to thrive.

-The loss of talent is a signal of too much Vetocracy and not enough Actiocracy.
-The loss of common goods is a sign of too much Actiocracy and not enough Vetocracy.
+While the loss of talent is a signal of too much Vetocracy and not enough Actiocracy, the loss of common goods is a sign of too much Actiocracy and not enough Vetocracy.
+When both are at odds, [decentralisation](/mindsets/decentralisation/) and [fractalisation](/mindsets/fractals) are the resolution.

 # In practice

 So in DAOs, you're expected to just wade in, get started, and try to work in harmony with others.
 Everything you need to learn, you'll learn as you go.

 A few tips:

 - There are no maps of DAOs.
 (All attempts to map large DAOs fail.)
 You will never know the perfect places to start, so instead start and just orient yourself to the people you meet along the way.
 - When people try to help, they'll usually say things like "you should talk to X, or look at what the Y project are doing."
 They aren't telling you to get their permission, or that you have to work with them.
 They're just trying to help you connect to useful people.

 This is the idea, but in practice it still gets a bit messy.
 Different people in DAOs have different paradigms, backgrounds and expectations.

 So **take action first without asking for permission**, but as you proceed, check in with people around you to seek accord.
-If you want to do this explicitly, use an [Accordance Dialgue](/practices/accordance-dialogues/).
+If you want to do this explicitly, use an [Accordance Dialogue](/practices/accordance-dialogues/).
 Or just start yourself, and share a [Personal Check-In](/practices/check-ins) and those affected know to get in touch.

 If there's no place you feel comfortable plugging in or starting yourself, there are places in DAOs where people leading projects look for help.
 Those are generally Guilds, which are open groups of people who are developing certain practices, like Design, Agile, Software Development, Marketing, Community-building.
 So look out for guilds where you can volunteer and make yourself available.